john-cd/rust_github_action/README.md

 # Docker action

-This action builds Rust code, builds a thin Docker container with the resulting executable, then saves the image as `app.tar.zip`.
+This action builds Rust code, builds a thin Docker container with the resulting executable, then saves the image as `<output-file-name>.tar.zip`.

 ## Inputs

-None
+- app-name: App name (from Cargo.toml)
+- output-file-name: Name of the output file (without extension)

+Refer to `action.yaml` for details.

 The action assumes the presence of `Cargo.toml`, `Cargo.lock` and a `src` folder contains Rust code.

 ## Outputs

-None
+- output_file_path: output file path

+Refer to `action.yaml` for details.

 ## Example usage